locationtech/geomesa/docs/user/installation_and_configuration.rst

 JAR installed on Accumulo tablet servers **must** match the version of the ``geomesa-plugin`` JARs installed in the ``WEB-INF/lib`` directory of GeoServer.

-We strive to maintain backwards compatibility with data ingested between minor releases of GeoMesa, and in general data ingested with older 1.2.x releases may be read with newer ones (note that the reverse does not apply).
+We strive to maintain backwards compatibility for data ingested with older releases of GeoMesa, and in general data ingested with older releases may be read with newer ones (note that the reverse does not apply).
 For example, data ingested into Accumulo with GeoMesa 1.2.2 may be read with 1.2.3.